The Battle Of The Joes

 Just as Judge Joe’s lecture to the crowd on the consequences of failing to pay your electric bill on time reached a crescendo, the lights came back on and a guy in what looked like a knock-off Jedi Robe was standing in the middle of the ring with Rogan.
 (We’re still waiting for an update on Montana’s exact whereabouts).

-The crowd began chanting in unison, “Who are ya?
+The crowd began chanting, “Who are ya?
 Who are ya?”
 And—without a microphone—the man bellowed, “Behold!
 I am Joe … from The Bible!”

 After approximately 31 minutes of condescending questions and theories, Rogan debunked all religion.
 He even went so far as to imply that Joe from The Bible was “hackier than Carlos Mencia” and that his “family’s whole deal” was a straight rip-off of Greek mythology.
 That’s when Joe from The Bible snapped, “Fuck Zeus, and fuck you, Rogan!”
 He then pulled out an old-school brick cell phone, looking for a signal all over the arena.